 The lack of numbers and paperwork!
 Ha!
 I’m kidding.
 I have enjoyed learning more about flying and have gained an interest in flying myself.
 I also enjoy being creative in the galley, whether whipping up a hot home-cooked meal for my crew or trying out some small bites to sample with our passengers.
 Ending up someplace hot and tropical doesn’t hurt either!

 When did you first realize you wanted to be a Cabin Attendant?

 I’m not sure I ever realized I wanted to.
-It fell into my lap when I was asked if I wanted to travel the world on a private jet and get paid for it.
-It was a no-brainer, and certainly better than the bartending job I had.
+The opportunity presented to travel the world on a private jet and get paid for it.
+It was a no-brainer and certainly better than my bartending job.
 I’m so happy the career found me.

 What is your favorite occasion to celebrate while flying?

 I enjoy the more intimate holidays our passengers may be celebrating; a retirement, anniversary, or birthday.
 I can decorate the cabin, make a signature cocktail for the trip, bake cupcakes, etc.

 What motivates you to do the best on the job?

 I enjoy making people happy, so that’s my biggest motivation.

 In your opinion, what makes a good Cabin Attendant?